The Charles Péguy Memorial

 (15) From the National Necropolis, follow the D129 road for about 1.7 km: this road is moderately busy, but busy enough that it is recommended not to walk side by side.
 Pass a sign for "right-left turns", an intersection with paths blocked by a barrier (elevation 94), and an electricity pole.

 (16) Shortly after the electricity pole, when the road curves to the right, take a path that branches off to the left (north-east) between two cultivated plots.
-Descend slightly, pass a reed bed on your right, cross a stream and climb gently up the opposite slope.
+Descend slightly, pass a reed bed on your right, cross a stream and climb gently up the opposite side.

 (1) At the T-junction, turn right, come out onto the church square and immediately reach the town hall car park (S/E).